 Self explanatory.

-The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no warrants shall issue, but upon probable cause, supported by oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.
+The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no warrants shall be issued, but upon probable cause, supported by oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.

-"authorities" have the power to search or seize your property
+Nothing here says the "authorities" have the power to search or seize your property

-because they either just want it or because they think you MAY be a
+because they either just want it or because they think you MAY be a suspicious person.

 No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a grand jury, except in cases arising in the land or naval forces, or in the militia, when in actual service in time of war or public danger; nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb; nor shall be compelled in any criminal case to be a witness against himself, nor be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation.

-Nothing here says the government can accuse you of a crime because they want something from you, make laws criminalizing you after the fact, increase penalties or deny rights after the completion of a sentence, nor seize your property because they want to sell it to be able to collect more taxes from the new owner or because the "think" you may be a "bad" person.
+Nothing here says the government can accuse you of a crime because they want something from you, make laws criminalizing you after the fact, increase penalties or deny rights after the completion of a sentence, nor seize your property because they want to sell it to be able to collect more taxes from the new owner or because they "think" you may be a "bad" person.

 In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial, by an impartial jury of the state and district wherein the crime shall have been committed, which district shall have been previously ascertained by law, and to be informed of the nature and cause of the accusation; to be confronted with the witnesses against him; to have compulsory process for obtaining witnesses in his favor, and to have the assistance of counsel for his defense.